st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/AddingAnAlteration.md

 void RenderS_100WetIcyWood() { IsUsing_100WetIcyWood = UI::Checkbox("100% Wet-Icy-Wood", IsUsing_100WetIcyWood); }
 ```

-Make sure to ALSO add the name of the alteration to the `alterationNames` and `alterationFuncs` arrays as they are used for the 'search' option, These are found the the bottom of the page.
+Make sure to ALSO add the name of the alteration to the `alterationNames` and `alterationFuncs` arrays as they are used for the 'search' option, These are found the bottom of the page.

 **Note:** If a category has changed name, simply update the `TAB NAME` to the new name.
 If an alteration has moved categories, cut it from its current location and move it to the correct tab.